ErpNetDocs/tech/modules/logistics/wms/managed-warehouses/index.md

 ## Navigation

-To view existing managed warehouses or create a new one, navigate to **Logistics**, then **WMS**, and select the **Managed Warehouses** panel.
+To access your managed warehouses, navigate to **Logistics**, then **WMS**, and select the **Managed Warehouses** panel.

 ![pictures](pictures/Managed_Warehouses_navigation_03_06.png)

-Opening the main entry on this panel will display a table listing all the managed warehouses and various options for controlling them.
+Clicking the panel title will display a table listing all the managed warehouses and various options for managing them.

 ![pictures](pictures/Managed_Warehouses_view_03_06.png)